Before we add a new casino site to our top 10 best online casinos, the casino has to undergo multiple strict and extensive tests.

 We have developed a testing method that allows us to determine how good the casino is precisely.

-We always examine four critical elements of the casino: safety, casino games, customer service and promotions.
-We test all casinos by registering, wagering and withdrawing money at least twice.
-Furthermore, we put the customer service to the test by asking several questions, ranging from easy day to day issues to more complex queries that require more knowledge and time.
+We always examine four critical elements of the casino: safety, casino games, customer service, and promotions.
+We test all casinos by registering, wagering, and withdrawing money at least twice.
+Furthermore, we put customer service to the test by asking several questions, ranging from easy day-to-day issues to more complex queries that require more knowledge and time.